CTD Resource Ingest Guide¶

 |---|---|---|---|---|---|

-| biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | knowledge_assertion | manual_agent | CTD Chemical-Disease records with a DirectEvidence code of "M" (marker/mechanism) indicate that the chemical is manually flagged as a marker or contributing factor for a condition.
-This implies that at minimum there is correlation between the presence of the chemical and condition, for which we use the Biolink 'correlated_with' predicate. | |
+| biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | knowledge_assertion | manual_agent | Source CTD data provides assertions about Chemical-Disease relationships that were manually curated from literature by CTD.
+The CTD record used to create this Translator edge has a 'DirectEvidence' code of "M" (marker/mechanism), indicating that the chemical is either a marker or contributing factor for a condition.
+This vague/imprecise relationship implies that at minimum there is correlation between the presence of the chemical and condition, and is best represented here using the Biolink 'correlated_with' predicate. | |

-| biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | statistical_association | data_analysis_pipeline | CTD Chemical-Disease records with an inference score have a statistically significant number of shared gene associations that suggest a biological relationship may exist.
-The statistical basis of this general inferred relationship is best reported using the Biolink 'associated_with' predicate. | |
+| biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | statistical_association | data_analysis_pipeline | Source CTD data is based on statistical analysis of gene associations shared by a given Chemical-Diseae pair, as determined by an automated CTD pipeline that assigns an 'inference score' to each pair.
+The CTD record(s) used to create this Translator edge have an 'inference score' that indicates a statistically significant overrepresentation of shared gene associations between the Chemical and Disease.
+This hints but does not demonstrate that a real biological relationship may exist.
+The indirect, statistical basis of this relationship is best represented using the relatively generic 'associated_with' Biolink predicate. | |

-| biolink:ChemicalEntity, biolink:MolecularMixture, biolink:SmallMolecule | biolink:Gene | knowledge_assertion | manual_agent | CTD curators manually extract statements from publications reporting that exposure to a chemical entity may affect susceptibility/sensitivity to the effects of particular gene or gene product (e.g. a signaling molecule like TNF).
-Translator represents this relationship using the biolink:affects_sensitivity_to predicate, or biolink:increases/decreases_sensitivity_to predicates if a direction is provided. | |
+| biolink:ChemicalEntity, biolink:MolecularMixture, biolink:SmallMolecule | biolink:Gene | Source CTD data provides assertions about Chemical-Gene relationships that were manually curated from literature by CTD.
+The CTD record used to create this Translator edge describes how a chemical may affect the susceptibility/sensitivity of a cell or organism to the actions of a particular gene or gene product (e.g. a signaling molecule like TNF).
+This relationship is represented using the Biolink 'affects sensitivity to' predicate - or one of its directional sub-predicates ('increases/decreases sensitivity to') if a direction is provided. | |||

 Node Types¶